WALL – Our exciting community multimedia project for 2017/2018

 The Acting Class – film screening

-Eltham Arts are delighted to host a screening of ‘The Acting Class’ at Bob Hope Theatre as a part of their WALL project on Wed 21st Feb 2018 at 7.30pm.
-Tickets : £6 .
-The film will be followed by a Q & A with the Directors.
-Tickets can be booked on the Bob Hope website www.bobhopetheatre.co.uk
+Eltham Arts were delighted to host a screening of ‘The Acting Class’ at Bob Hope Theatre as a part of their WALL project on Wed 21st Feb 2018 .
+This film which focused on the class barriers within the acting profession led to a lively Q and A with the Directors , Tom Stocks and Labour politician Trevor Macfarlane.
+A good evening with a thought provoking film.

 The Acting Class (D.O’Neill & M.Wayne, 2017, 77mins)